 We are very aware of our obligation and opportunity to make a positive difference to the prosperity of Aotearoa New Zealand.
 Our ESG Framework guides our decision-making to ensure we are having a positive impact on our communities, people, and environment.

 Our Community

-We contribute to the community through our Pro Bono programme, our community partnerships, charity days and fundraising activities through our Pro Bono
+We contribute to the community through our Pro Bono programme, our community partnerships, charity days and fundraising activities

 We do this by: